 Venice looks refreshed after this parching summer and in a way, the vegetable garden looks like we’re in for a “second spring”: Zucchini are in bloom, there are new lavender blossoms, and we will soon harvest new cucumbers and heirloom tomatoes.
 In short, it looks lush and fresh like you can see in the picture above, as the roses are also blossoming in town!

+It’s been a busy summer as I’m working behind the scenes on a new project for La Venessiana, which we’ll present in next week’s post 🙂 Today, we’ll stick to a food topic.
 As you can see in these images in this article, Venice and her Lagoon are home to some of the most amazing herbs and vegetables in the world, as Arrigo Cipriani put it.
 The vegetables in the Lagoon aren’t as big as in southern Italy, but slightly tasting of salt due to the salty soil of the Lagoon.
 And there’s an incredible variety growing here in every season.
 Yes, also in winter!

 That’s good news for those guests and Venetians who must choose their food carefully.
 We’d like to tell you more in this Guide to Gluten-Free Foods in Venice, complete with restaurant tips and our suggestion for your perfect Venetian gluten-free menu.